jan-bogaerts/mark/src/generated/mdc_class_descriptions.md

-# MarkdownCode > services
-{"ErrorService": "The 'ErrorService' class handles error handling and displays error messages using the electron app's dialog box.", "DialogService": "The 'DialogService' is a service class that handles error handling and displays dialog boxes for error messages in an electron app."}
 # MarkdownCode > services > Theme service
 {"ThemeService": "The ThemeService class manages the selected theme, allowing for light or dark themes.
 It is used by components to apply the theme, and the main window refreshes when the theme is updated."}
 # MarkdownCode > services > project service